ponolite/asian-american-language/README.md

-# The Linguistic Landscape of Stream-of-Consciousness Literature: Exploring Word Frequency, Sentiment Value and Mental Health Themes in the Works of Joyce, Woolf, Proust, Mansfield and Eliot from Project Gutenberg
+# How Joyceless Can a Stream of Consciousness Book Be?: Exploring Word Frequency, Sentiment Value and Mental Health Themes in the Works of Joyce, Woolf, Proust, Mansfield and Eliot from Project Gutenberg

 ## Overview